Voodoo: Truth and Fantasy

-Introduction and synopsis (Note: In this section, English titles and texts excerpted from the book are based on the British edition: .)
+Introduction and synopsis

 From left: UK and US editions.

+(Note: In this section, English titles and texts excerpted from the book are based on the British edition: .)

 The book is part of the Religions series in the 'Découvertes Gallimard' collection.
 According to the tradition of 'Découvertes', which is based on an abundant pictorial documentation and a way of bringing together visual documents and texts, enhanced by printing on coated paper, as commented in L'Express, 'genuine monographs, published like art books'.
 It's almost like a 'graphic novel', replete with colour plates.

 Rooted in history of Haiti, the author presents Haitian Vodou in its multiple aspects.
 After many persecutions—those of the slave society, the Catholic Church, the racism, the horror sensations due to devils and zombies, also of Haitian authorities after the independence, even though Vodou has supported the freedom to slaves—after the drastic political exploitation by François Duvalier, Vodou remains 'one of the most inalienable cultural resources of Haitian people'.
 The book also suggests the complex role played by Vodou in the fall of Duvalier's dictatorship.

 The structure of the book is dictated by this historico-political perspective, the body text is divided into seven chapters: I, 'The Great Crossing'; II, 'Voodoo Hidden in the Hell of Slavery'; III, 'Campaigns Against Sorcery'; IV, 'The Spirit of the "Lwa"'; V, 'The Cult of the Dead'; VI, '"Manjé-Lwa", "Dansé-Lwa": The Services'; VII, 'An Astonishing Survival'.
 The first three chapters trace the history of Vodou in Haiti from 'the great crossing' to the time of the American occupation (1915–1934) and the advent of Duvalier (chap.
 III), going through the period when 'Vodou hidden in the hell of slavery' (chap.
 II).
 It is only then that Hurbon systematically exposes the beliefs and practices of Vodou as a system articulating a mythology, rituals and standards of behaviour (chaps.
 IV–VI).